What's on this page?

 Over the 15 years that Learning People has been in business, we’ve supported just shy of 50,000 people who want to launch or change their career.
 We’re proud of our students’ success – seeing the people we work with find careers they love is what motivates us to keep doing this work.

 Among these, we’ve supported many educators take the difficult but exciting leap into a new field.
-Take Elizabeth, for example, who we supported through a career change from being a teacher to being a Project controller.
+Take Elizabeth, for example, who we supported through a career change from being a teacher to being a Project Controller.

 Elizabeth Baseley